A Theoretical Consideration:

 The biochemical structures and method used to find a potential candidate is confidental at this time, due to patent implications.

 Using chemical drawing software, we found a small compound having two different structures, depending on we suggest, the stimuli of either UV or IR radiation.
 During UV stimuli the weak structure has two embedded activating enzymes and synthesises a specific hormone.

-During IR stimuli, the strong structure also has two embedded activating enzymes and synthesises another hormone plus a symetrical hetrocyclic compound.
+During IR stimuli, the strong structure also has two embedded activating enzymes and synthesises another hormone plus a symmetrical hetero-cyclic compound.
 When UV stimuli returned the strong bonding broke.
-Individually, both these structures passed all APlog, H donor and receiever, and structural tests as valid.
+Individually, both these structures passed all APlog, H donor and receiver, and structural tests as valid.
 The molecular weight of both structures is less than 500 Daltons.

 The synthesis of the two inversely acting hormones during alternating UV/IR, the synthesis of carbohydrates, or not, depending on alternating UV/IR suggests a sugar regulator, and the synthesis of another compound in IR mode, and not the other, which is a known temperature and acidity regulator, suggests a fundamental balancing mechanism.
 We also suggest that reactions of the small compound structure changes to alternating UV/IR stimuli creates bio-rhythms.

 Analysis of all the information we have gathered suggests the small compound and it's reactions to weather (weather coping mechanism) is a very likely candidate for the very first form of life on earth, providing a new hypothesis of evolution.
 We also suggest, as this small compound, is potentially found the mitochondria in every cell of every living organism today, all life evolved from this simplicity.